rails/rails/guides/source/active_record_basics.md

   has many instances of `Comment` will cache the number of existent comments for each article.

-NOTE: While these column names are optional, they are in fact reserved by Active Record.
+NOTE: While these column names are optional, they are reserved by Active Record.
 Steer clear of reserved keywords unless you want the extra functionality.
 For example, `type` is a reserved keyword used to designate a table using Single Table Inheritance (STI).
-If you are not using STI, try an analogous keyword like "context", that may still accurately describe the data you are modeling.
+If you are not using STI, use a different word to accurately describe the data you are modeling.

 Creating Active Record Models
 -----------------------------

-When generating an application, an abstract `ApplicationRecord` class will be created in `app/models/application_record.rb`.
-This is the base class for all models in an app, and it's what turns a regular ruby class into an Active Record model.
+When generating a Rails application, an abstract `ApplicationRecord` class will be created in `app/models/application_record.rb`.
+This is the base class for all models in your app, and it's what turns a regular ruby class into an Active Record model.

 To create Active Record models, subclass the `ApplicationRecord` class and you're good to go:

 ```ruby
 class Product < ApplicationRecord
 end
 ```

-This will create a `Product` model, mapped to a `products` table at the database.
-By doing this you'll also have the ability to map the columns of each row in that table with the attributes of the instances of your model.
+This will create a `Product` model, mapped to a `products` table in the database.
+Using `ApplicationRecord`, each column in the table is mapped to attributes of the `Product` class.
+And an instance of the `Product` can represent a row in the `products` table.
 Suppose that the `products` table was created using an SQL (or one of its extensions) statement like:

 ```sql